Tony worked across Saudi Arabia in Riyadh, Al-Khobar and Jeddah, where he met his wife who has worked there for twelve years.

 I have, however, known several women who have had cell phones snatched and searched by religious police, or mutawa.
 Quite frankly, most of these guys are just looking for an excuse to take away women from less well-off countries and abuse them.
 If you are a woman, be very careful with what you have on your cell phone, especially if you are in an area known for predatory mutawa.

 Regulations About Pork

 You won't find any bacon sandwiches in Saudi Arabia.
 Not only do they not eat pork, all pork products are actually illegal.
 If you are caught with pork, the police will throw you in the slammer!

-If you know someone, however, who is able to open a tin can without leaving any evidence you can easily smuggle in bacon in a can disguised as fruit or something else.
-Not that I have ever done this (too often!).
+If you know someone, however, who is able to open a tin can without leaving any evidence, you can easily smuggle bacon in a can disguised as fruit or something else.
+Not that I have ever done this (too often).
 Forget banning alcohol, for me this is the biggest problem about living in Saudi Arabia.

 Laws Regarding Mixing with the Opposite Sex